thegrumpys/odop/docs/Help/gettingStartedSpring.md

  You can master these advanced features with the same technique.
  Dive in and try it!

- Once you have already saved any work that you wish to keep, you can exit the program by simply closing the browser tab.
+ Once you have already saved any work that you wish to keep, you can sign out.
+ Use the browser refresh button and then click the "Logout" button.
+ At that point, exit the program by simply closing the browser tab.

+  &nbsp;

 [Help](./)